How Justin Welsh Built a $1.7M Solo Business in Just 3.5 Years

 • Learn everything about that platform (i.e. Twitter hates links, so wait until a post has some traction before adding one to a tweet)

-• Reverse engineer people with larger audiences like Dickie Bush, Sahil Bloom and Justin Welsh.
+• Reverse engineer people with larger audiences like Dickie Bush, Sahil Bloom, and Justin Welsh.
 Make sure you’re going back deep into the archives to find their old content.
 For Twitter, you can use a Chrome extension called Twemex or just Twitter’s advanced search.

 • Post 2-3 a day.
 Try multiple styles of content (contrarian takes, listicles, etc.)